-Gluten-free Lemon Coconut Muffins are a full of fresh, sweet flavors.
-They’re a perfect afternoon snack with tea, a delicious breakfast with coffee — or simply as a delightful treat any time!
+Coconut Flour Muffins with Lemon are a full of fresh, sweet flavors.
+They’re a perfect gluten-free afternoon snack with tea, a delicious breakfast with coffee — or simply as a delightful treat any time!
 Why do we call muffins “muffins?”
 They’re pretty much all cupcakes without the frosting, right?

 I personally like to call cupcakes “muffins” simply to justify having them for breakfast.